 Can I do anything if a loved one was killed in a motorcycle accident in Long Beach?

-If you are the next of kin of someone who was killed in a motorcycle accident in Long Beach, you have the right to file a wrongful death lawsuit against the person responsible.
+If you are the next of kin of someone who was killed in a motorcycle crash in Long Beach, you have the right to file a wrongful death lawsuit against the person responsible.
 While no amount of money can make up for your loss, obtaining monetary compensation can help.
-This is especially true if the deceased was the main provider for their family.
+This is especially true if the deceased were the main provider for their family.

-Why should I choose The Dominguez Firm for my Long Beach motorcycle accident case?
+Why should I choose The Dominguez Firm for my Long Beach motorcycle accident claim?